Civ13/civ13-wiki/wiki/Guide_to_Construction.md

 <u><b>Wall frame</b></u>

-Made with 1 wood log.
+Made with 1 wooden plank.
 Used as a base to build various walls, windows, doors and doorways, such as medieval and shoji.
 More details below.

 <table>